ECB must prepare to issue a digital euro, Panetta says

 The ECB gave itself until the middle of next year to decide whether to go forward with the project, which is now open for public consultation.

+Like banknotes, digital euros would give holders a direct claim on the central bank, making them safer than any deposit at a commercial bank.

+In addition, they could be transferred directly between users, whether online or in person via Bluetooth or pre-paid cards, rather than going through the banking system.

-A main concern is that this form of money might displace traditional deposits, hollowing out commercial banks and crowding out private solutions.
+A main concern is that this form of money might displace traditional deposits, hollowing out commercial banks, particularly at times of financial crisis, and crowding out private solutions.

 In the study, the ECB said deposits in digital euros would probably be capped and subject at least in part to the ECB’s interest rate on deposits, currently minus 0.5%.

-They would ideally be offered by the private sector, rather than the ECB itself, it said.
+They would ideally be offered by the private sector, rather than just by the ECB itself, it said.

+Facebook’s announcement last year that it would offer its own token, backed by official currencies, made central banks worry they would lose control over money and triggered a number of competing initiatives.

 Sweden’s Riksbank has been testing its e-krona for months and the People’s Bank of China is also running a trial on a ride-hailing platform.

-The U.S. Federal Reserve, the Bank of Japan and the Bank of England have all struck a cautious tone regarding the possible introduction of CBDCs.
+The U.S. Federal Reserve, the Bank of Japan and the Bank of England have all struck a cautious tone regarding the possible introduction of digital currencies by central banks.

+Following intense regulatory backlash, Facebook scaled back its Libra plans.
+It will now be linked to individual national currencies, rather than a basket of them, and overseen by global watchdogs.

 Our Standards: The Thomson Reuters Trust Principles.